 Every year, the Virginia General Assembly passes a large number of bills that the Governor then signs into law.

-These new laws are then written into the Virginia Code, where they go into effect on July 1st of every year.
+These new laws then go into effect every July 1st.

-In this article, we’ll briefly go over some of the most important recent changes to the Virginia Code from the most recent legislative year.
+In this article, we’ll briefly go over some of the most important changes to the Virginia Code from the most recent legislative year.

 While this is not a complete list of all the changes, it should provide a basic overview of the major touchstones you should look out for in the coming months.